Visit New South Wales and take in the beautiful, diverse and Halal-friendly capital of Sydney.

 Just a short walk from Circular Quay is Darling Harbour where you’ll find museums, restaurants and a fireworks display on most Saturday nights.

 Being so close to the water, it’s no wonder that Sydneysiders love their seafood.
-Visit Sydney Fish Market , to watch the live auction early in the morning, then join a guided tour for plenty of insights into the largest fish market in the southern hemisphere.
+Back in the city centre, visit Sydney Fish Market , to watch the live auction early in the morning, then join a guided tour for plenty of insights into the largest fish market in the southern hemisphere.

 After you’ve explored Sydney, take a tour out to the World Heritage-listed Blue Mountains.
-Located only 90 minutes away from Sydney, you’ll discover a vast wilderness region with cliff-top towns, ancient forests and native wildlife.
+Located only 90 minutes away from the city, you’ll discover a vast wilderness region with cliff-top towns, ancient forests and native wildlife.

 Some of Sydney’s finest restaurants are Halal-friendly and score top ratings from the Crescent Rating group.
-If you’re in Sydney, try Lal Qila, located in stylish Surry Hills, which serves luscious Pakistani and Indian foods.
+If you’re in Sydney, try Lal Qila (with one location in stylish Surry Hills and another on Darling Harbour), which serves delicious Pakistani and Indian foods.
 While Ipoh on York is another central city favourite, offering hawker-style Malaysian dishes.

 Shopping is a must for many visitors to Sydney.
 Pitt Street Mall, located right in the heart of the city, is the busiest and most cosmopolitan shopping precinct, boasting 600 specialty stores, department stores and the beautiful Strand Arcade.
 Nearby is the historic Queen Victoria Building, one of Australia’s most impressive and attractive retail experiences with over 180 of Sydney’s finest fashion boutiques, jewellery shops and homewares.